Lauren Arikan: In the legislature

+Social media use

 In June 2024, Arikan and three other Republican lawmakers signed onto a letter to the superintendent of Baltimore County Public Schools calling for the termination of Alexa Sciuto, a LGBTQIA+ advocate who taught at Baltimore County Schools.
 In the letter, the legislators alleged that Sciuto made death threats toward Kit Hart, the chair of the Carroll County Moms for Liberty chapter, citing a tweet from Sciuto that read, "Officer, I swear I didn't mean to murder her" above a picture of Hart.
 Sciuto had made the post after Hart failed to clearly define the word "woke" during a parents' rights panel in Towson.
 In June 2025, Sciuto filed a defamation lawsuit against the lawmakers, multiple Moms for Liberty members, and Libs of TikTok, claiming that her tweet was rhetorical and that the lawmakers had mischaracterized it as a death threat.
+Sciuto's lawsuit against the lawmakers was dismissed in April 2026.

+In June 2025, Arikan criticized a public dispute as "the gayest thing that's happened this Pride Month" while criticizing Pride-themed Maryland Transit Administration merchandise.
+In June 2026, Maryland Democratic Party chairman Steuart Pittman criticized Arikan for posting a photo on Facebook of her standing beside a "Welcome to West Virginia" sign while carrying a handgun on her hip with the caption "My Glock and I are marked safe from Wes Moore's Gay Gun Laws", accusing her of using "gay" as a slur.
+When asked about the criticism by The Baltimore Sun, Arikan defended her comments by saying that Maryland Democrats should "leave the speech policing to the third world dictators", but did not address the claim that she used the term derogatorily.

 Political positions

+Crime

+During the 2026 legislative session, Arikan opposed a bill that would end the practice of automatically charging minors as adults for certain crimes, saying that the bill would allow people that are organizing crime in Maryland to use children to "get away with it" and sends a message that the state is soft on crime.

 Education

 Arikan opposes mask mandates in schools.
 In August 2021, she attended an anti-mask rally outside a meeting for the Harford County school board.
 During the 2021 legislative session, Arikan introduced legislation that would allow parents living in districts that do not offer full in-person instruction by Fall 2021 to apply to receive the amount the state spends per child in public school to spend on private school tuition.

 During the 2022 legislative session, Arikan opposed a bill that would create an Institute for Public Leadership at the University of Maryland.

 In April 2023, Arikan sent a letter to State Superintendent Mohammed Choudhury accusing the Maryland State Department of Education of hiding scores from failing scores by altering data files available on the department's website.
 An investigation conducted by the state inspector general found no evidence of these claims.